anavaleriagonzalez/ABC-dataset/README.md

 `python experiments/MT/evaluate_translation.py --lang ru --translations outputs/mt/preds_google.ru`
 `python experiments/MT/evaluate_translation.py --lang zh --translations outputs/mt/preds_google.zh`

+or run `get_diff_mt.sh`

 note for chinese we did not find significant results.

 <h3> Coreference Resolution</h3>

-We trained the models using the model found here: https://github.com/mandarjoshi90/coref For Chinese, we used the Chinese subset of Ontonotes5 (https://catalog.ldc.upenn.edu/LDC2013T19) For Russian, we used
+We trained the model found here: https://github.com/mandarjoshi90/coref For Chinese, we used the Chinese subset of Ontonotes5 (https://catalog.ldc.upenn.edu/LDC2013T19) For Russian, we used http://rucoref.maimbava.net/.
+Note This dataset is very small and we did not find significant results.

+The outputs for both languages are found in `outputs/coref`